sugy17/village-project/README.md

 >make scrapping more robust and accurate.

->change method of stroing content-store scrapped data on disk.

 ### Progress:

-Sucessfully extracting data from https://sarkariyojana.com/karnataka/ and implemented web app.
+Sucessfully extracting data from https://sarkariyojana.com/karnataka/ and opened end points.